Marvel1991/data_analysis_visualization/README.md

 [transform_data_add_Yr_Month_then_monthly_plot.R](https://github.com/Marvel1991/data_analysis_visualization/blob/master/transform_data_add_Yr_Month_then_monthly_plot.R)

 In order to transform the date information of samples into desired formats and plot the stacked bar chart, this R script was constructed.
-The advantages of  R script is that the the code is reusable, re-plot of the chart in furture with new data will become elegant and easy.
+The advantages of R script are that the the code is reusable, re-plotting chart in furture with new data will become elegant and easy.

 [multinomial_test.R](https://github.com/Marvel1991/data_analysis_visualization/blob/master/multi_nomial_A_ref.R)